cyberanchor/knock/README.md

 The server runs a default-drop policy with zero network-visible responses — no RST, no ICMP, no open ports.
 After a successful knock, the client IP gains full access for 24 hours.

-Unlike traditional multi-step port knocking, `simple_knock` uses **redundant single-step authentication**: the client sends N packets to random ports, and only **one** needs to arrive.
+Unlike traditional multi-step port knocking, `knock` uses **redundant single-step authentication**: the client sends N packets to random ports, and only **one** needs to arrive.
 This achieves 99.9%+ reliability even under 50% packet loss.

 ---